 For you, sailing on a cruise ship can be unnerving.
 Note, however, that you aren’t floating around aimlessly; the ship has a destination, and the officers know how to get there.

-On top of that, cruise ships are specially engineered for the types of routes they sail and are put through various testing to ensure they are up to the highest safety standards.
+On top of that, cruise ships are specially engineered for the types of routes they sail and are put through various tests to ensure they are up to the highest safety standards.
 This includes safety system redundancy and procedures approved by government agencies such as the Coast Guard.

 Plus, the ship constantly communicates with the cruise line’s landside operations center and other nearby vessels.